Help support independent journalism for rural America

 California 13

 Freshman congressman John Duarte (R) faced off in a rematch with Adam Gray (D), who he narrowly defeated in the 2022 midterm election.
-As of November 17, Duarte held a 1.2-point lead with a little more 87% of the vote counted.
+On December 4, Duarte conceded to Gray, who narrowly won by a margin of 187 votes in the election in which more than 220,000 ballots cast.
 Duarte has campaigned as a moderate Republican focusing on economic issues like inflation and touting his differences from national Republican policies on immigration and abortion, though he has voiced his support for the Dobbs decision that reversed Roe v.
 Wade.

 California 22